-The paper Mathematics IV has seven questions and is divided into three sections.
-Candidates should submit answers to two out of three questions in section A, two out of three questions in section B and the one question in section C. You should not submit answers to more than five questions.
+The paper Mathematics IV has six questions and is divided into two sections.
+Candidates should submit answers to two out of three questions in section A and two out of three questions in section B. You should not submit answers to more than four questions. \